octobercms/docs/3.x/extend/importexport/import-model.md

+---
+subtitle: Learn how to customize the import process.
+---
 # Defining an Import Model

 For importing data you should create a dedicated model for this process which extends the `Backend\Models\ImportModel` class.
 Here is an example class definition: